“How would it be if I proposed tomorrow night?”

 Other ideas?
 Tell us in the comment section.

-When the snow melts, you might even continue some of these practices outside the worship hour.
-But nothing can replace face-to-face connection long-term.
-So when you have the opportunity, get back to worship.
+When the sun comes back out, you might even continue some of these practices outside the worship hour.
+Still, nothing can replace face-to-face connection long-term; so, when you have the opportunity, get back to worship.
 We are better when you are with us.

 One more thing.
 Did you know that whenever a church cancels services, its budget suffers?
 People just forget to send in their contributions; it’s not intentional.
 (Which is why I actually use automatic withdrawal—not an ideal solution as I prefer giving my offering at church, but I’m just too scatter-brained to be consistent any other way.)
 So, here’s your reminder: whether you go to church or not, send your offering.
 The church finance committee will thank you.